kebbakanyi/youtube-downloader/README.md

 # youtube-downloader
-Download youtube videos through the terminal and save them in your home folder or a new folder.
+Download youtube videos through the terminal and save them in a folder.

 ### Prerequisites
 Pytube is required for this project.